BiodataAnalysisGroup/DOME-Training-Course/docs/chapters/introduction.md

 ## The need for standardization

-With the steep decline in the cost of many high-throughput technologies, large amounts of biological data are being generated and made accessible to researchers.
+With the significant drop in the cost of many high-throughput technologies, vast amounts of biological data are being generated and made available to researchers.
-Machine learning (ML) has come into the spotlight as a very useful approach for understanding cellular, genomic, proteomic, post-translational, metabolic and drug discovery data, with the potential to result in ground-breaking medical applications.
+Machine learning (ML) has emerged as a powerful tool for analyzing data related to cellular processes, genomics, proteomics, post-translational modifications, metabolism, and drug discovery, offering the potential for transformative medical advancements.
-This is clearly reflected in the corresponding growth of ML publications, reporting a wide range of modeling techniques in biology.
+This trend is evident in the growing number of ML publications, showcasing a wide array of modeling techniques in biology.
-While ideally ML methods should be validated experimentally, this happens only in a fraction of the publications.
+However, although ML methods should ideally be experimentally validated, this occurs in only a small portion of the studies.
-We believe that the time is right for the ML community to develop standards for reporting ML-based analyses to enable critical assessment and improve reproducibility. [@DOME]
+We believe the time is right for the ML community to establish standards for reporting ML-based analyses to facilitate critical evaluation and enhance reproducibility.[@DOME]

 <figure>